-For everything else, there is NFL Game Pass.
+While the options I’ve given thus far covers nationally televised games and your local market team’s games, for out of market games, there is NFL Game Pass.
 NFL Game Pass costs $99 dollars for the season for U.S. customers.
 This provides all games, all season, but there is a catch.
 You can’t watch live on devices in the United States.
 However, you can watch every NFL Game live on Game Pass if you are using a device outside of the U.S.

 Here are the delay rules for NFL Game Pass for those living in the United States:

 Sunday morning and afternoon games (9:30am ET, 1pm ET & 4pm ET) are available at the conclusion of all Sunday 4pm ET games, and Sunday night, Monday night, Thursday and Saturday NFL games are available following the conclusion of the applicable game telecast.
 However, if you are accessing NFL Game Pass through a free trial, Thursday night games will not be available until 3 days after the telecast.

 Those are the major details, but there are some other possible options for Verizon Wireless customers and some select online streaming of NFL games.
 There is also an online option for NFL Sunday Ticket for folks in certain living situations.
 I cover all of this in the rest of the article.